To schedule an career counseling appointment, please stop by our office or call 512-232-1150.

 Counseling specialties: Government

 Kaycee advises students who are interested in working in the government sector, particularly those who are considering local, state, and federal government jobs.
-She creates materials and presents panels and workshops on government-related topics and coordinates Public Service Expo and the Public Service Career Fair along with Lawson Konvalinka and Rachel Quiroz.
+She creates materials and presents panels and workshops on government-related topics and coordinates the Public Service Career Fair along with Rachel Quiroz.
 Kaycee earned her B.A. in Economics with honors from Texas A&M University in 2005 and her J.D. with honors from The University of Texas School of Law in 2008.
 While a student at Texas Law, Kaycee was involved with the Texas Review of Litigation, the Juvenile Justice Clinic, the Prosecution Internship Program, and served as a mentor in what is now the Dean’s Fellows Program.
 Since graduating from law school, Kaycee has practiced in a number of different government settings including as an assistant attorney general for the Texas Attorney General’s Office and as an assistant district attorney for the Dallas County District Attorney’s Office.
 Kaycee has also served as a law clerk to the Honorable Jane J. Boyle in the U.S. District Court for the Northern District of Texas and as an associate with King & Spalding, LLP in their Washington D.C. office where her practice focused on cases involving various government investigations.

 Counseling specialties: Law Firms (small, midsize, and large firms)